 - one coastal plan – the Water Sharing Plan for the Paterson Regulated River Water Source.

 The map shows the location of these plans.

 The Commission submitted its review report to Government in April 2016, recommending replacement of the seven water sharing plans approaching expiry.

-DPI Water undertook a parallel review of these plans, focusing on whether changes could be made to improve outcomes for the environment and water users, improve clarity, practicality and consistency, and reduce risks.
+The then DPI Water undertook a parallel review of these plans, focusing on whether changes could be made to improve outcomes for the environment and water users, improve clarity, practicality and consistency, and reduce risks.
 This review also recommends replacement of the seven plans.

 Water sharing plans for inland alluvial aquifers